NYPL/digital-collections/README.md

 ## Next.js

-Next.js is a "BFF" (backend for frontend) framework with server-side rendering.
+Next.js is a frontend Javascript framework with server-side rendering.

 ### Structure and routing

 This is a Next.js 13 app that uses the Pages router.
-This is a basic project using that structure:
+This is a basic example project using that structure:

 ```
 project/
 │
 ├── pages/
 │   ├── index.js
-│   ├── about.js
 │   ├── contact.js
-│   ├── posts/
-│   │   ├── index.js
+│   ├── about/
-│   │   └── [slug].js
+│   │   └── me.js
-│   └── users/
+│   └── posts/
 │      ├── index.js
 │      └── [id].js
 │
 └── components/
     ├── Header.js